 After teaching adults for over 40 years, I find these students enthusiastic, resourceful and dedicated.
 Many piano teachers feel "fossil" is the apt description for adult beginning and intermediate piano students.
 I use the term mockingly because I know better.
 I know they can be fluid, flexible, and adventurous if only we will encourage them to be.
 This site is designed to help both adult students and their teachers find these qualities of freedom in their piano study.

-- The fourth new article that first appeared on our Facbook page has just been posted on Building Neural Pathways.
+- The fourth new article that first appeared on our Facbook page has just been posted on The Habit of Distraction.

 - The third new article that first appeared on our Facbook page has just been posted on Attentiveness During Playing.